 Students have been competing in the mini-olympics today (photos below).
 Everyone’s having a fantastic time!

-On Friday the 21st of September Greenvale Primary School is hosting a Footy Colours Day.
+On Friday September 21st, Greenvale Primary School celebrated its annual Footy Colours Day.

 Students were able to wear their footy colours to school on this day, displaying many teams from the AFL, NRL and A-League, as well as national and international soccer and rugby, in addition to some local sporting clubs too.

 Students were asked to contribute a gold coin donation to this fantastic day and we raised $822.85 for the charity ‘Fight Cancer Foundation.’

 The House Captains ran footy related activities at recess for students in Foundation, Year 1 and Year 2 and we celebrated the end of term with a footy parade in the final hour which included heaps of prizes and giveaways.

 Thank you all for proudly displaying your colours, I can’t wait to do it again next year.

 Over four weeks in Term 3, students in Years 3 and 4 at Greenvale Primary School participated in a Hot Shots Tennis unit.

 The program was delivered under the guidance of professionals from the Greenvale Tennis Club, including former student and Australian tennis star Chris Guccione.

 Over the unit students spent time developing their repertoire of shots including forehands, backhands, serves and volleys before engaging in a play-off to win their way into the Hot Shots Grand Final.